 All degree candidates must pass the departmental comprehensive examinations in their last semester of graduate study or the following semester.
+An exception can be made for those candidates in the Master of Music Education program who have elected to write a thesis.
 Written Comprehensives are scheduled three weeks before the end of each semester and are based on a comprehensive knowledge of graduate course work.
 Oral Comprehensives are scheduled one week following the Written Comprehensives for all degrees.